5 Missed Opportunities on Getting the Best Price on Rent

 Any hesitation when looking at apartments will not only make it harder to negotiate, but it can cost you the apartment.

-When you start your search, come prepared to the apartment showings; bring a
+When you start your search, come prepared to the apartment showings; bring a check list of amenities that you're looking for and your checkbook.

-If you find a place that matches what you're looking
+If you find a place that matches what you're looking for be prepared to make a commitment.

 Many landlords are looking to fill the space as quickly as possible and competition for your desired neighborhood is fierce.